 Once the file is uploaded, follow steps 2 to 6 in the Add an InsideView Refresh Filter section above to add a filter for the accounts data from the file.

-Once you add a filter or upload an account file, complete the steps described above and then click Finish and Run to execute the filter.
+Once you build a list or upload an account or contact file, complete the steps described above and then click Finish and Run to execute the filter.

 The Managed Records results is displayed with the Total Records and Total Updates that available to sync from InsideView Refresh into your Salesforce CRM as illustrated below: